EricHaggar/clinigo/README.md

 Only one admin account exists but many patient and employee accounts can be created at will.
 Each user has a first name, last name, email and password.

 **Please Note:** admin@admin.com is the sole admin email since Firebase authentication is used.
 Firebase requires an email to function.
+The admin was hardcoded into the Firebase Authentication and Firebase Real-time database.

 ### UML Diagram